Ringworld (role-playing game): Setting

-The role-playing game contains a great deal of technical details about the setting, more than the fiction the setting is based on.
-The game setting details are complete enough that some Ringworld fans not interested in role-playing buy the game just for the background material.

 Information from the RPG, along with notes composed by RPG author Hewitt with Niven, were later used to form the "Bible" given to authors writing in the Man-Kzin Wars series.
 Niven himself recommended that Hewitt write one of the stories for the original two MKW books, although this never came to pass.

 Gameplay

 The players initially play explorers from Known Space, sent as scouts to the Ringworld.
 They can be anthropologists, artists, doctors, police, or even zealots, who will explore the mysteries of this huge artificial world and its inhabitants.
 Basic characters can be humans from a dozen planets of Human Space, Puppeteers, or Kzin.
 Later play can see characters from Ringworld species, such as the (so-called) Ghouls, Vampires, Giants, Sea People, and others.

 This Ringworld focus has been a criticism of the game.
 The Ringworld role-playing game is not a 'full' science fiction RPG, like Traveller, including, for example, rules for starship construction, space combat, travel to different planets and systems, and so forth.
 Instead, the game and rules focused on parties of characters exploring the Ringworld itself, and, despite its vast size (with a surface area larger than that of all of Known Space's inhabited planets put together), many who bought the game felt limited by this one world setting.